Morrido241/SquareCloud-Manager-Bot/README.md

-This project will be updated on my other account Jhonatan-jeferson Este projeto será atualizado em minha outra conta Jhonatan-jeferson
+This project will be updated on my other account Jhonatan-jeferson.

+Este projeto será atualizado em minha outra conta Jhonatan-jeferson.

 # SquareCloud-Manager-Bot